disnet/disnet.github.com/_posts/2012-12-20-how-to-read-macros.markdown

 Therefore, in our lexer/reader we **must** disambiguate the meaning of `/` without the help of the parser.
 So how do we do that?

-This is the hard technical problem that [Paul Stansifer][paul] (he designed the [Rust][rust] macro system and is super cool) solved this summer, unlocking the power of JavaScript macros for everyone!
+This is the hard technical problem that [Paul Stansifer][paul] (he also designed the [Rust][rust] macro system) solved this summer, unlocking the power of JavaScript macros for us all!

 The basic idea is when you see a `/` as you are reading, just look back a couple of tokens and a small fixed set of tokens will determine unambiguously if `/` should be a divide or the start of a regex literal.
-To figure out exactly how far back and which tokens to look for requires staring at JavaScript grammar for a long time but Paul and I did that so you don't have to!
+To figure out exactly how far back and which tokens to look for requires working through all the different cases in the JavaScript grammar which is hard but done!

 A snippet of this algorithm goes something like: